 1. Read Aloud

 In order to speak Thai, it is vital to start with the basic words and phrases.
 If you are listening to Thai language lessons and reading Thai script, please read aloud.
-Then for learning Thai, re-read it and speed up the pace to improve the correct pronunciation.
+Then to learn Thai, re-read it and speed up the pace to improve the correct pronunciation.
 Do this again and again until you can speak Thai faster.

 Do your best to pronounce it correctly, but don’t indulge in it.
 Read quickly, express emotions, and add some changes to the sentence.
 Reading aloud helps train the muscles of the mouth and diaphragm to produce unfamiliar sounds and words.